Mathye-Simon/Etch-a-Sketch/README.md

-Just to flex my DOM manipulation skills I am going to build a browser version of something like a sketchpad.
-Check out live preview here by clicking this link: https://mathye-simon.github.io/Etch-a-Sketch/
+Just to flex my DOM manipulation skills I am going to build a browser version of something like a sketchpad.Please check out the live preview by clicking this link: https://mathye-simon.github.io/Etch-a-Sketch/